As many of you know, I am 100% against any kind of socialized medicine.

 The Solution

-1. We need to get away from employer based health care.
 A side benefit to this is that whatever the business sells will go down in value because the embedded cost of employee health care will not be present.
 Putting extreme pressure on someone to stay with an employer because of a child with some kind of illness is a knock against Liberty.

 2. We need to quit using insurance for general doctor visits; this causes insurance premiums to be higher.
 When you take your car for an oil change or service, do you use your insurance?